 Out-of-state applicants seeking their first license in the State of Massachusetts could qualify for one of three (3) types of Academic PreK-12 educator licenses: Temporary, Provisional, or Initial.
 To figure out for which type you should apply for, consider the following:

 If you answered "yes" to this question, you could qualify for a temporary license.
-A temporary license is valid for one (1) calendar year from the date of issuance.
+A temporary license is valid for one (1) year of employment.
 This enables out-of-state applicants to seek and obtain employment in the Commonwealth while they work to take and pass all required MTEL tests.

 Please note that passing all required MTEL tests or failed MTEL results will not qualify you for the temporary license.

 If you answered "yes" to any of these questions, you could qualify for an initial license through the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement.
 Massachusetts participates with every state and the District of Columbia through the NASDTEC Interstate Agreement for almost every license issued by the DESE Office of Educator Licensure.
 An initial license is valid for five (5) years of employment from the date of issuance in the State of Massachusetts.

 Please note that additional requirements may apply to this type of license and could include but may not be limited to:

 Massachusetts does not include the following licenses within the NASDTEC agreement: school psychologist, school nurse, or the speech, language, and hearing disorders teacher specialist.

 The fastest way to apply for a Massachusetts license is through the Educator Licensure And Recruitment (ELAR) system.
 Additional information, required forms, and access to the ELAR system can be found in the Applying for/Checking the Status of a License section of our website.

 Was your Bachelor's degree obtained in a country other than the United States?